 Considering that the film delves into great lengths to explain the importance of acknowledging history, politics, race, and culture at an intersectional level, it was jarring that such a point of public contention within Baldwin’s identity was so glossed over.
 The question that remains at the film’s conclusion is how Baldwin’s identity as a queer Black artist affects the Black American experience: How did these separate components of his identity work with and against one another in relation to his activism?
 How has that changed for queer people of color today?

-“I Am Not Your Negro” posits many poignant questions about race and politics in America, panning into the life of a tremendously important voice and out into the broader scope of race relations in the country over the course of the mid-20th century.
+“I Am Not Your Negro” raises many poignant questions about race and politics in America, focusing in on the life of a tremendously important voice and out into the broader scope of race relations in the country over the course of the mid-20th century.
 The film reminds audiences that though it is a documentary deeply rooted in the past, the narrative conveyed within it continues to unfold with each new day in America.
 We must move forward, but first, we must turn to history.